-The Hood View Heights application (aka Cedar Creek Heights) included two separate phases.
-Hood View Heights in general, which includes Lot 13, is considered to be Phase 1.
-As detailed herein, the parent property for Hood View Heights was subject to a variety of constraints, a few of which include its location (fronting on Hwy 26 and Vista Loop Drive), the narrow/triangular shape of the property, and the steep topography along Hwy 26.
+The Hood View Heights subdivision application (aka Cedar Creek Heights) included two separate phases.
+Hood View Heights, in general, which includes the lot that is the subject of this application, is considered to be Phase 1.
+As detailed herein, the parent parcel for Hood View Heights was subject to a variety of constraints, a few of which include its location (fronting on Hwy 26 and SE Vista Loop Drive), the narrow/triangular shape of the property, and the steep topography along Hwy 26.
 At the time the subdivision application was being prepared and processed, it was understood by the applicant that variances to certain development standards would likely be desired to build homes on several of the lots.
 However, at the time it was decided to defer variance applications to the home design/building stage, a more appropriate point in the process.

-The Holt Group, Inc. (Applicant) is submitting this application for a Type II Variance to accommodate a future home on Lot 13 of the Hood View Heights Subdivision (Exhibit A) that was approved by the City of Sandy on June 15, 2021, (File no. 21-012 SUB/FSH/TREE) (Exhibit C).
-The first variance would remove the requirement for a gate in a rear-yard fence on Lot 13, a through lot.
-The second variance involves the building orientation standards for properties adjacent to transit streets.
-For purposes of this review, Hwy 26 is the transit street abutting the rear property line from which variances are applicable.
-The variances and relevant criteria are described in greater detail in Section 17.66.60. below.
+The Holt Group, Inc. (Applicant) is submitting this application for a Type II Variance to accommodate a future home on Lot 24 of the Hood View Heights Subdivision Plat (Exhibit B).
+Hood View Heights (File no. 21-012 SUB/FSH/TREE) was approved by the City of Sandy on June 15, 2021 (Exhibit D).
+This application involves two variances for the future home on this lot.
+The first variance involves the building orientation standards for properties adjacent to transit streets.
+For purposes of this review, Hwy 26 and SE Vista Loop Drive are the transit streets from which the variance is applicable.
+The second variance would remove the requirement for a gate in a rear-yard fence on this lot, a through lot.
+The variances and relevant criteria are described in greater detail in Sec.
+17.66.60. below.